ros2/rosidl_typesupport_gurumdds/README.md

 `rosidl_typesupport_gurumdds_c` and `rosidl_typesupport_gurumdds_cpp` generate C and C++ interfaces using GurumIDL, the preprocessor.
 These interfaces are used by `rmw_gurumdds`.
 For more information, see README.md of the [project](https://github.com/gurumnet/rmw_gurumdds)

 ## Branches
-There are four branches in this project: master, eloquent, dashing, and crystal.
+There are four active branches in this project: master, foxy, eloquent and dashing.
 New changes made in [ROS2 repository](https://github.com/ros2) will be applied to the master branch, so this branch might be unstable.
-If you want to use this project with ROS2 Eloquent Elusor, Dashing Diademata or Crystal Clemmys, please use eloquent, dashing or crystal branch.
+If you want to use this project with ROS2 Foxy Fitzroy, Eloquent Elusor or Dashing Diademata, please use foxy, eloquent or dashing branch, respectively.